openhab/openhab-addons/bundles/org.openhab.voice.watsonstt/README.md

 # IBM Watson Speech-to-Text

 Watson STT Service uses the non-free IBM Watson Speech-to-Text API to transcript audio data to text.
-Be aware, that using this service may incur cost on your IBM account.
+Be aware that using this service may incur cost on your IBM account.
-You can find pricing information on [its page](https://www.ibm.com/cloud/watson-speech-to-text/pricing).
+You can find pricing information on [this page](https://www.ibm.com/cloud/watson-speech-to-text/pricing).

 ## Obtaining Credentials